artipie/artipie/ARTIFACTORY_API_SUPPORT.md

 Possible responses:
 - `200 OK` when new repository was successfully created
-- `400 BAD REQUIEST` in the cases when repository with such name already exists or invalid json was sent
+- `400 BAD REQUEST` in the cases when repository with such name already exists or invalid json was sent
 - `500 INTERNAL ERROR` in the case of unexpected server error

+Artifactory documentation can be found [here](https://www.jfrog.com/confluence/display/rtf/artifactory+rest+api#ArtifactoryRESTAPI-CreateRepository).

 ## Users

-### Get the users list
+### Get Users

-Endpoint to obtain list of the existing users.
+Endpoint to obtain [list](https://www.jfrog.com/confluence/display/rtf/artifactory+rest+api#ArtifactoryRESTAPI-GetUsers) of the existing users.

 > **GET** /api/security/users